-Thursday Cloudy.
-Showers developing early in the morning.
-Possible hail during the evening.
-Isolated thunderstorms during the evening.
-Winds NW 40 to 60 km/h turning W in the morning then decreasing to 30 to 45 km/h in the evening.
+Thursday Partly cloudy.
+Slight (20%) chance of a shower in the south.
+Winds N 30 to 45 km/h turning NW in the morning then decreasing to 20 to 30 km/h in the evening.

 Friday Partly cloudy.
 Slight (30%) chance of a shower in the morning.
 Winds NW 15 to 20 km/h tending W during the morning then becoming light during the day.

 Saturday Partly cloudy.
 Winds NE 15 to 20 km/h tending N/NE 25 to 35 km/h during the morning.

 ||14||19||40%||1-5mm||Nil||W 16||73||W 15||62|